Open-Markets-Initiative/low-latency-reference/README.md

 A repository of articles, blogs, books, videos and other information for developing low latency and/or high bandwidth applications

-We are always on the lookout for new resources on the topics of high performance, low latency and high/or high bandwidth computing.
+We are always on the lookout for new resources on the topics of high performance, low latency and/or high bandwidth computing.
 Please add any suggestions as an issue.

 ## Open Markets Initiative